Install Mission Control with Helm

 A downloaded Mission Control license file.

-Mission Control requires a license file to provide Kubernetes Off-The-Shelf (KOTS) or Helm with required information out installation.
+Mission Control requires a license file to provide Kubernetes Off-The-Shelf (KOTS) or Helm with required information for installation.
 Information includes customer identifiers, software update channels, and entitlements.

 -